Super Mario Bros. 3: Rereleases and remakes

 The NES version of the game has been ported to several other Nintendo consoles.
-It was rereleased in emulation as a downloadable Virtual Console game in 2007 for the Wii and in 2014 for the Nintendo 3DS and Wii U consoles.
-It is one of thirty pre-installed games in the NES Classic Edition console, and is on the Nintendo Switch Online service.

-Super Mario Bros.
-3 was included in the 1993 SNES game Super Mario All-Stars, a compilation of remakes of NES Super Mario games featuring updated graphics and sound, which was also later released on the Wii in 2010 and the Nintendo Switch Online service in 2020.
+It was rereleased via emulation as a downloadable Virtual Console game in 2007 for the Wii and in 2014 for the Nintendo 3DS and Wii U consoles.
+It is one of thirty pre-installed games in the NES Classic Edition console, and is on the Nintendo Classics service.Super Mario Bros.
+3 was included in the 1993 SNES game Super Mario All-Stars, a compilation of remakes of NES Super Mario games featuring updated graphics and sound, which was also later released on the Wii in 2010 and the Nintendo Classics service in 2020.

-An unofficial Game Boy Color version, Super Mario 3 Special, was released in 2000.
+Super Mario 3 Special, an unofficial bootleg port for the Game Boy Color, was released in 2000.
 This version was developed in Hong Kong and is truncated to only five levels.
 Former 1Up.com journalist Ray Barnholt panned Super Mario 3 Special as a "horrible, awful, rank piece of software."
 Barnholt criticized its extremely short length, "atrocious" controls leading him to liken Mario's movement to "a drunken Sonic," poor level design, coloring, and music, and lack of a proper ending.

 A Game Boy Advance version, Super Mario Advance 4: Super Mario Bros.
 3, was released in 2003.
-In addition to the visual and sound changes from Super Mario All-Stars, this version also includes support for the Nintendo e-Reader peripheral, which lets the player access new levels and power-ups stored on e-Reader cards.
-Based on the All-Stars version rather than the NES release, it adds Charles Martinet's trademark Mario trademark voice acting and a Mario Bros. minigame.
-This version was released on the Wii U Virtual Console from late 2015 through early 2016.
-Super Mario Advance 4 is the third highest-rated Game Boy Advance game, according to video game review aggregator Metacritic.
-It sold in excess of 2.88 million copies in North America, 718,207 in Japan, and at least 100,000 copies in the United Kingdom, earning a Silver sales award from the ELSPA.
-It received perfect scores from Pocket Gamer and Play, and IGN staff and readers alike named it best platform game for the Game Boy Advance.
-Reviewers and their readers listed it among the year's best Game Boy Advance games overall.
+In addition to the visual and sound changes from Super Mario All-Stars, this version also includes support for the Nintendo e-Reader peripheral, which allows the player to access new levels and power-ups stored on e-Reader cards.

-Legacy